-- Malfunction of the BDA Loss of primary power or related electronic systems
+- Indication of malfunction of the BDA Loss of primary power or related electronic systems.

 - Identification of the system monitoring company with phone contact numbers.

-- Test results for the preceding three years of annual test and inspection, refer to 510.6.1
+- v.
+Test results for the preceding three years of annual test and inspection, refer to 510.6.1

 - Show the schematic layout of the head end equipment and the interconnect filtering that will prevent co-system interference.